MiayiningXue/AB-Testing-Campaign/README.md

 We also evaluated whether device type and user location were associated with meaningful differences in the above metrics.

 # Key Findings
+No significant difference was found between Group A and Group B in terms of:
+- Page Views (t-test, p > 0.05)
+- Time Spent on the website (t-test, p > 0.05)

+Conversion Rate, however, was significantly higher in Group B:
+- Group A (white background): ~5.4%
+- Group B (black background): ~14.1%, (z-test, p < 0.001)

+Device type had no significant effect on conversion rate:
+- Desktop vs. Mobile users showed no statistically significant difference (z-test, p > 0.05)

+Location had no significant effect on conversion, (Chi-square test, p > 0.05)

+# Conclusion:
+Changing the background color from white to black led to a significant improvement in conversion rate.
+While device type and location did not independently influence outcomes, the new background design (Group B) consistently outperformed the control (Group A), supporting its potential implementation.